 - Cleanse and exfoliate between shaves to avoid ingrown hairs.

-If you’re experiencing strawberry legs after shaving, then please read our article about how to get rid of strawberry legs.
+If you’re experiencing strawberry legs after shaving, then please read my article about how to get rid of strawberry legs.

 How to Prevent Folliculitis after Epilation